B-Alica/django-superset-integration/README.rst

 3. Generate a Fernet key and add it to your env variables

-In a python terminal :
+    In a python terminal:
     from cryptography.fernet import Fernet
     FERNET_KEY = Fernet.generate_key()

-The result is a bytestring like b'jozEHFGLKJHEFUIHEZ4' **Copy ONLY the content of the string, not the b nor the quotation marks**

-In your env variables, create a variable **FERNET_KEY** with the copied content as value
+    The result is a bytestring like b'jozEHFGLKJHEFUIHEZ4' **Copy ONLY the content of the string, not the b nor the quotation marks** In your env variables, create a variable **FERNET_KEY** with the copied content as value

 4. Run ``python manage.py migrate`` to create the models.